shakacode/bootstrap-loader/README.md

 }
 ```

-If there is no config provided, will be used default config for Bootstrap 3.
+If no config provided, default one for Bootstrap 3 will be used.